00fox/Ds2vJoy/README.md

 - MOVE_TO_XY/MOVE_TO_WH/MOVE_TO_NN: go to x,y/w,h/nw,nh (left/central/right numbers of the grid)
   - if you enter a stop time to move mouse actions, the movement is done in the time of (stop - start)ms, adjusted to average turn (+ bluetooth delay if used)
 - SAVE_AND_MOVE_TO_XY/SAVE_AND_MOVE_TO_WH/SAVE_AND_MOVE_TO_NN: both
-- GRID_LEFT/GRID_UP/GRID_RIGHT/GRID_DOWN: If you use Grid or Raid mode, can move one tick in any of four directions
+- GRID_LEFT/GRID_UP/GRID_RIGHT/GRID_DOWN: If you use Grid or Raid mode for mouse (see mouse group checkboxes), can move one tick in any of four directions
 - LEFT_CLICK, MIDDLE_CLICK, RIGHT_CLICK, X1_CLICK, X2_CLICK, CROLL_UP, SCROLL_DOWN
 - LEFT_DOUBLE_CLICK, MIDDLE_DOUBLE_CLICK, RIGHT_DOUBLE_CLICK, X1_DOUBLE_CLICK, X2_DOUBLE_CLICK, SCROLL_UP_x5, SCROLL_DOWN_x5
 - LEFT_DOWN, MIDDLE_DOWN, RIGHT_DOWN, X1_DOWN, X2_DOWN